 When It's Used

-Members of minority groups, including immigrants and refugees, and others who feel marginalized by majority members of society can benefit from multicultural therapy.
-Multicultural therapy can be applied to cognitive behavior therapy, couples counseling, family therapy, and other types of therapy appropriate for children, adults, individuals, or families, as long the therapist understands the psychosocial issues that affect the development of marginalized clients and the unique problems they face.
+The theory underlying multicultural therapy is not tied to a specific modality and can be applied to cognitive behavior therapy, couples counseling, family therapy, and other types of therapy appropriate for children, adults, individuals, or families, as long as the therapist understands the difficulties that affect the development of marginalized clients and the unique problems they face.
 When therapy is eclectic, the influence of the client’s culture must be weighed throughout every aspect of the therapeutic process.

 What to Expect

 How a multicultural therapy practice unfolds depends on the therapist’s preferred modality or modalities, as well as the client’s specific demographics and cultural needs.
 Typically, at first, time is spent developing trust and mutual respect as the client comes to understand the therapeutic process and the therapist comes to understand the client’s difficulties, needs, and expectations.
 The therapist can then begin to help the client understand which aspects of their problem(s) may be rooted in the relationship between their culture and the majority, dominant culture, and which may stem from something else.
 Together, the therapist and client work to find appropriate solutions.

 In 2017, the American Psychological Association (APA) released updated guidelines for multicultural competency that may influence the course and practice of multicultural therapy.
 These include, among others:

 - The therapist should recognize and understand that a client’s identity is complex and may be shaped by multiple factors (race, gender, disability status, and others).